 Once you begin dealing with the insurance company, your employer expects you to recover and return to work.
 If you can’t fulfill your job duties, you should ensure that you have enough information available to support your case.

 - Finding out the names of any coworkers who witnessed your accident

 - Keeping all of your medical appointments and filling your prescription.
-If you’re not maintaining your treatment schedule, the insurance company will assume that you’ve recovered.
+If you’re not maintaining your treatment schedule, the insurance company will assume you’ve recovered.

 - Making sure your doctor understands and treats all of your accident-related medical issues

 - Cooperating with the insurance company and complying with their requests

 - Consulting with a work accident lawyer to learn more about your legal rights

 You shouldn’t have to worry about claim-handling issues when you’re seriously injured.
 If you’re dealing with a tough workers’ compensation claims adjuster, you need a West Virginia workplace accident attorney looking out for your legal rights.

 You May Have Other Claim Resources Available

 West Virginia workers perform various high-risk occupations.
 You might have access to additional benefits if you sustained an injury in certain occupations.
 If you work with asbestos, silica, coal dust, and other harmful substances, years often pass between your exposure and your injury manifestation.
 These programs provide assistance when you prove your injury.

 Black Lung Programs

 If you earn your living as a coal miner, coal dust sometimes causes pneumoconiosis, also known as black lung.
 The West Virginia Legislature established the Occupational Pneumoconiosis Board to benefit coal workers with this condition.
 The Division of Coal Mine Workers’ Compensation also handles benefits payable under the Black Lung Benefits Act.
 Pneumoconiosis also occurs after exposure to aluminum, barium, graphite, mica, talc, and other substances, but only rarely.

 Asbestos Fund Claims